XavierGimenez/vega-transform-sparql/README.md

 A Vega Data Transform to fetch data from an [SPARQL endpoint](https://en.wikipedia.org/wiki/SPARQL).

 This package extends Vega's set of data transforms to support fetching data from an SPARQL endpoint and parsing the results, in Vega version 5.0 and higher.
+A demo can be found [here](https://github.com/XavierGimenez/vega-transform-sparql-demo).

 ## Usage Instructions